climatempo/challenge-accepted-python/PROJECT.md

 $\text{RMSE}(f, o) = \sqrt{\bar{(f - o)^2}}$

 11.1) I computed two sets of values for the RMSE.
 The first (RMSE_matrix), computes the mean value only in the time dimension.
-That is, there is are RMSE values for each latitude and longitude pair, for each time interval of 6 hours.
+That is, there are RMSE values for each latitude and longitude pair, for each time interval of 6 hours.
 The second (RMSE_array and RMSE_sp_array), computes the mean in all dimensions.
 That is, there is only one RMSE value for each 6 hour interval.
 This approach allows vizualization of the data both in terms of location (first set) and only terms of the time interval (second set)

 #### 12) Date and time of forecast and observation datasets